Anyone headed to Grenada probably intends to enjoy some seafood here and there. However, Grenadian cuisine is known for much more than just that.

 12. Grab nutmeg ice cream to cool down

-Grenada is one of the largest nutmeg exporters in the world, so it only makes sense that the spice frequently appears in popular dishes.
-Nutmeg ice cream is a local favorite, and you can find it at numerous restaurants.
+Grenada grows and exports a significant amount of nutmeg, so it only makes sense that the spice frequently appears in popular dishes.
+Nutmeg ice cream is a Grenadian favorite, which you can find at most restaurants.
 You can also make it yourself if you have an ice cream machine.

 Want to work in the medical field?Learn More